mattblasa/azure-comet/README.md

 ## Data

 The data used in this project is from the diamond dataset, which contains the prices and other attributes of almost 54,000 diamonds.

-The data set was loaded directly from a Azure storage blob that holds example data sets.
+The data set was loaded directly from a Microsoft hosted Azure storage blob that holds example data sets.
 Code to load the data set from the blob is included in both the Python file and the jupyter notebook.

 The data set contains 10 columns: